 Absolutely without a doubt this is the MOST IMPORTANT SECTION of the report.
 It clearly states if the basic core operation of the business generated positive cash flow to ultimately add value to the business.
 Basically the formula involved is this:

 Net Income is the starting point.
 Think of this as the total cash earned from operations, however, it isn’t necessarily earned in the form of cash.
-So we have to make adjustments.
+We have to make adjustments.